 Welcome to City Tours Edinburgh.
-Come along on one of our walking tours in Edinburgh to learn more about the history of our beautiful City of Edinburgh.
+Come along on one of our walking tours in Edinburgh and learn more about the history of our beautiful City of Edinburgh.

 Our walking tours in Greyfriars offer you the chance to visit and learn about the history of the capital and hear about the people who helped shape Edinburgh into the City it is now.
 Learn about the famous and infamous of old Edinburgh.
 Listen to our true stories about the history of Greyfriars Kirkyard and the Covenanters.

 On our Greyfriars Kirkyard Tour learn about Greyfriars Historic Kirkyard which includes the Harry Potter connection and the tale of Greyfriars Bobby, the faithful little Skye terrier who slept by his masters grave for 14 years, the creepy tale of the Mackenzie poltergeist, the Covenanters and much more.

 With our Covenanters Tour learn about who the Covenanters were and the Prison where they were locked away, the Gallows where they were hung, the Chapel where their bodies were dressed before burial and their burial site.
 All this and more on our Covenanters Tour.
 This tour will visit three different sites.

 Why not book an indulgent Afternoon Tea after your tour and enjoy a delicious afternoon tea with tea or coffee at a venue near to Greyfriars.

 City Tours Edinburgh conduct unique walking tours